Weight Space Representation Learning via Neural Field Adaptation: Related Work

-Our work differs fundamentally from these weight-processing approaches: Rather than building encoders or networks that consume weights as inputs, we investigate whether optimization-derived weights can \emph{directly} serve as representations without additional encoding steps.
-This distinction positions our contribution as exploring the intrinsic representational quality of weight spaces rather than developing architectures for weight-space processing.

 Generative modeling in weight space has seen significant progress, with diffusion models now capable of synthesizing functional neural networks.
 Weight-space generation with diffusion models \cite{wang2024neural, wang2025scaling, peebles2023learning} has been explored for generating models for image classification.
-With a different focus, our work explore neural neural field weights as representation of data that support high-quality generation and encode semantic structure.
+Dravid \textit{et al.}~\cite{dravid2024interpreting} show that LoRA weights of diffusion models fine-tuned on human identities form an interpretable linear subspace, enabling semantic editing and sampling via PCA.
+With a different focus, our work explores neural field weights as representations of data that support high-quality generation and encode semantic structure.